24luca24/24Luca24/README.md

 ## Hi there 👋

-I'm **Luca**, a passionate **Student** currently pursuing my **Master's in Software and Data Engineering** at **USI** (1st year).
+I'm **Luca**, a passionate **Student** currently pursuing my **Master's in Software and Data Engineering** at **USI** (1st year of Master).
 I’m always hungry to learn and improve my skills, so I'm constantly exploring new technologies and programming languages.
 I thrive in problem-solving and building innovative solutions.

 - 🔭 I’m currently working on mastering **Java**.
 - 🌱 I’m currently learning more abour **Python and JavaScript**.